Ariel Sharon Park stands on top of a former waste dump named Hiriya. And once completed, it will be the biggest park in the middle east.

 Ariel Sharon Park stands on a waste dump.
 Wait.
 What?
 Park on a waste dump?
 Yes, let’s start chronologically.

 Hiriya is a former waste dump located southeast of Tel Aviv.
-It received waste and worked as a landfill during 1952 – 1999.
+It received waste and worked as a landfill from 1952 to 1999.
 Over time, the size of the mountain reached 450,000 square meters and a height of 70 meters.
 It is visible as a flat-topped mountain at the intersection of highways #1 and #4.

 From the establishment of the State of Israel up until 1998, this site was used as the main waste landfill for the Dan District municipality.
 For years, Israel’s “Mountain of Waste” was a symbol of an environmental, sanitary, and safety hazard, until the onset of its rehabilitation project in 2000.